 Because of how long we had tried to conceive, we were approved for public funding, and were allocated to Repromed.
 I was nervous about transferring to another clinic, as they didn’t know our story or have history with us.
-Guy Gudex (the Medical Director of Repromed) rang me and spent over an hour talking with me on the phone.
+Dr Guy Gudex (Repromed’s Medical Director at the time) rang me and spent over an hour talking with me on the phone.
 I was instantly calm by the way he listened to me, reassured me of the options available for us to try, and talked me through it.
 I was just blown away by how much he seemed to care about what we’d been through.

 With Repromed, we went through another two rounds of IVF and again my ovaries didn’t respond.
 I discovered some international literature about a unique treatment and spoke to Guy about it.
 I was impressed by how open he was and willing to consider other options, even adapting my treatment somewhat to replicate this.
 After a total of 5 attempts at stimulating my ovaries with IVF medication over several years, and having no response, we were satisfied that we had tried a multitude of drug regimes, so nothing was going to kick start my ovaries into life.